 - Assisting in guiding the baby out during delivery

 There are basically two types of PFD:

-- Stress Incontinence: Accidental urine leakage during forceful movements (coughing, laughing, sneezing, impact exercise, etc) or a sudden or urgent need to pee.
+- Stress Incontinence: Accidental urine (or fecal) leakage during forceful movements like coughing, laughing, sneezing, or impact exercise

 - Pelvic Organ Prolapse: When one or more of the pelvic organs descends lower than its normal position (sometimes through the vaginal or rectal openings in the most extreme cases).
 It may feel like a heavy, bowling ball feeling between the legs.
 Pain during intercourse could also be a symptom.